adamlabadorf/overleaf2word/README.md

 python run.py some_other_overleaf_sources.json
 ```

-Every time `run.py` is executed, each of the repos in `sources.json` is cloned
+Every time `run.py` is executed, each of the repos in the sources file is cloned
 locally and the `latex_paths` are converted to correspondingly named Word docs.

 If you don't want to use this with overleaf, the function `tex_to_word` can be